neams-th-coe/cardinal/doc/content/source/problems/NekRSProblem.md

 to receive and write spatial data necessary for multiphysics coupling.
 Depending on the settings for this class, the following variables will be added:

-- `temp`, the NekRS temperature to be sent to MOOSE (both boundary and volume coupling)
+- `temp`, the NekRS temperature to be sent to MOOSE (this is created for both boundary and volume coupling)
-- `avg_flux`, the MOOSE surface heat flux to be sent to NekRS (boundary coupling)
+- `avg_flux`, the MOOSE surface heat flux to be sent to NekRS (this is created for boundary coupling)
-- `heat_source`, the MOOSE heat source to be sent to NekRS (volume coupling)
+- `heat_source`, the MOOSE heat source to be sent to NekRS (this is created for volume coupling)

 Here, "boundary coupling" refers to the case when the `boundary` parameter is specified for the [NekRSMesh](/mesh/NekRSMesh.md), while "volume coupling" refers to the case when `volume = true` is specified for the `NekRSMesh`.
-The polynomial order of each of these variables is set to match the `order` selected in the `NekRSMesh`.
+The polynomial order of each of the variables listed above is set to match the `order` selected in the `NekRSMesh`.

-This initialization of MOOSE variables happens behind the scenes - for instance, in the Nek-wrapped input file in [smallest], we have indicated that we are going to be coupling NekRS through both boundary [!ac](CHT) and volumetric heat sources (because we set `volume = true` and provide `boundary`).
+This initialization of MOOSE variables happens "behind the scenes" - for instance, in the Nek-wrapped input file in [smallest], we have indicated that we are going to be coupling NekRS through both boundary [!ac](CHT) and volumetric heat sources (because we set `volume = true` and provided `boundary`).
 Therefore, `NekRSProblem` essentially adds the following to the input file:

 !listing
 [AuxVariables]
-  [temp] # added for both boundary and volume coupling
+  [temp] # always added
     family = LAGRANGE
     order = FIRST
   []